PavanRangani/docs/docs/prd/chat/my-chats.md

 - Chat details
   - Chats are shown in same layout as [Task Chat tab](./chat.md#browse-chat-of-a-single-task-chat-tab-on-task-view-dialog).
   - Only difference are Edit and Delete action for own chat.
 Shows actions on hover of own chat.
 Edit and Delete actions are icon buttons
+  - Chatbox will be hidden when a user performs edit or delete action for a Chat on My Chat page.
   - Provides a Way to add new chat.
 See [Chat box](./chat.md#chat-box-ui-component) for more details.
+  - When task has any Unread task notification or Chat notification and user adds reply from here, all task and chat notifications will be marked as read.
-For Done task there isn't any way to add Chat
+  - For Done task there isn't any way to add new Chat
-- Provides a Way to open `View Task` and `Edit Task` dialog
+- Task name is a link and on its click opens `View Task` dialog
+- Task having Unread message shows Orange colour bar.
-- When task has unread chat or task has NEW or REOPEN tag, provides `Mark as Read` action
-- On `Mark as Read`, all unread chat messages and NEW or REOPEN tag will be mark as read
+- When task has unread chat or task has NEW or REOPEN tag, provides `Mark as Read` action.
+On `Mark as Read`, all unread chat messages and NEW or REOPEN tag will be mark as read
 - When task has more Chats, shows scroll in task card.
 During scroll, Entity name and task name remains sticky
+- By default, scroll is auto set such a way that last chat message is visible to user

 ## Sort By

 - Allows to sort records in this page with various options
 - 3 possible values: RACI, Due Date, Priority
 - When Sort By = RACI,
   - Shows tasks in order of RACI role left-to-right.
 Means Responsible tasks first, then Accountable, then Consulted, then Informed.
+Not associated tasks at last.
 - When Sort By = Priority,
   - Shows tasks in order of Priority left-to-right.
 Means Critical first, then High Priority, then Normal.
 - When “Sort by = Due date”,
   - Shows tasks sorted in Due date left-to-right.
 Task with Oldest Due date at left side.
 - When a user has selected  “Sort by” = RACI or Priority , internal sorting should be based on Due date.
   - For e.g. User has selected “Sort by = RACI” so all responsible tasks will be shown first (left to right).
 Now if a user has 5 responsible tasks, these 5 tasks will be sorted in Due date internally.
-Yes.